 There are multiple phases for underground fiber projects.
 Here is a summary:

-- Underground work requiring Gopher State One flags and paint to mark utilities.
+- Utility Locates: Underground work requires Gopher State One flags and paint to mark utilities.

-- Restoration of concrete, asphalt, sidewalks, grass etc.
+- Restoration of the disturbed area: Restoring concrete, asphalt, sidewalks, grass etc.

 If you have questions about the project please contact the appropriate company: